aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ```

 It is not as chirurgical as I would like it to be as all the Chromium processes
-on my given machine would die, but this works.
-That being said, I'm not using
+on my machine would die, but this works.
+That being said, I'm not using Chromium
-Chromium as my main browser, so I'm not really impacted.
-But then came the time
+as my main browser, so I'm not really impacted.
+But then came the time to write
-to write this blog post, and I was sure at some point someone would face this
+this blog post, and I was sure at some point someone would face this issue _and_
-issue _and_ would also be using Chromium as its main browser.
-So I started
+would also be using Chromium as its main browser.
+So I started digging.
-digging.

 As it turns out, `man pkill` gives us some leads to explore. `pkill` (and
-`pgrep` for that matters, they share most of their options) does support a flag
+`pgrep` for that matters, as they share most of their options) does support a
-allowing to restrict the processes receiving the signal to only the descendants
+flag allowing to restrict the processes receiving the signal to only the
-of a specific PID (or said otherwise: all the processes whose parent is PID).
+descendants of a specific PID (or said otherwise: all the processes whose parent
+is PID).
 This is achieved by providing the `-P <pid>` flag.

-Once the code is adjusted as below, only the Chromium processes started by the
+Once the code is adjusted to leverage the
+[`os.Getpid()`](https://golang.org/pkg/os/#Getpid) function, only the Chromium
-Go process will be killed:
+processes started by the Go process will be killed:

 ```go
 _, err := exec.Command("pkill", "-P", strconv.Itoa(os.Getpid()), "Chromium").Output()